Huma-Israr/IR-Assignment/README.md

    8: Matlab

    # Read-Me
-   Each folder contain its own Read Me file.
+   Each folder contain its own ReadMe file.
 For code execution please read each ReadMe file.
-Also the data folder conatains its Own Readme.
+The data folder conatains separate ReadMe.